 But Batwoman doesn't intend to sit around twiddling her thumbs while others investigate.
 She tries the direct route, puts on street clothes, goes out to Reptilicus in a motorboat and asks to see Dr. Williams.
 One of the crew tells her the doctor doesn't want to see any visitors, apparently not thinking there's anything peculiar about a strange young woman in a motorboat dropping by for a casual visit.
 She gives up and goes home, and any discouragement she feels is mitigated by the arrival of Tony and Mario.
 Tony addresses her as "Gloria," the first hint we have of her real name.
 Tony has found that Dr. Williams has been in Macao and Hong Kong recently, but they still have nothing to connect him with the murders, so the police can't go aboard the Reptilicus to investigate.
 To make matters worse, Mario gets a phone call to let him know that the Reptilicus is leaving Acapulco tomorrow.

-Batwoman meets the guys.
-They are lustful.
+Batwoman meets the lustful guys.

 Batwoman now swings into action.
 Slipping back into her Batwoman outfit, she swims out to the Reptilicus.
 In contrast to what we saw before, there are no crewmembers or guards around as she climbs up the ship's ladder, giving us a good look down her bikini top as she does.